Meat-free and happy at Oktoberfest

 Vegetarian for small hunger

-The selection of vegetarian and vegan dishes in the Wiesn tents is large.
-Cheese fans get their money’s worth with this hearty starter: obatzda cheese spread, radish, and an original Wiesn pretzel.
-As a vegan snack, a hearty “tomato bread” (organic tomato bread from the pan) or a vegan organic pumpkin spread with organic wood oven bread are up to task.
+The selection of vegetarian and vegan dishes in the Oktoberfest tents is large.
+Cheese fans get their money’s worth with this hearty starter: obatzda cheese spread, radish, and an original Oktoberfest pretzel.
+As a vegan snack, a hearty organic tomato bread from the pan or a vegan organic pumpkin spread with organic wood oven bread are up to task.
 Soups ranging from hearty to exotic are offered in most tents.
 What will it be?
 Potato soup, or maybe a tasty pumpkin soup with ginger and lemon grass?

 Full and happy after a meatless main course

-Vegan is the trend — even at the Wiesn
+Vegan is the trend — even at the Oktoberfest

 You can also find meatless alternatives such as burgers with vegan meat loaf, pea schnitzel or vegan tree striezel at the snack stands.
 Vegetarians will also find vegetable rolls, vegetarian baguettes, potato gratin and spiral potatoes.